KarabaghliMB/E-Market-Aws-Scala/CONTRIBUTING.md

 Bugs should be fixed before new features are added to the product.

+## Definition of done

+Code under review should be tested.

+Installation instructions should always be up to date.
+If a task changes how to install the product, the documentation should be updated at the same time.

 ## Branching

 Each task is implemented on a separate branch named `<contributor>-<task name>` (e.g. `bouchra-contributing`).

 Changes are integrated to the branch `master` after the following steps:

-* another member of the development team approved a code review ;
+* another member of the development team approved a code review (if the change is important, each member should approve) ;
 * the tests are passing ;
 * the branch has been rebased on the branch `master`.